I am a huge fan of Post-Apocalypse games. That may be why I wrote for Sword and Sorcery’s Gamma World line, and d20 Apocalypse.

 Welcome StarBarians!
 You are the heroic defenders of the world of Barbarth, the most important Science-Fantasy world in the universe!
 You must oppose Lichlor, the undead technomancer tyrant, and his hoard of villainous themed villains.

-StarBarians is a silly, high-action campaign hack for the Starfinder Roleplaying Game.
+StarBarians is a silly, high-action campaign/setting hack for the Starfinder Roleplaying Game.

 (All art by the spectacular Jacob Blackmon!)